andrescanas01/datasciencefp/Lab2.md

 Andres;
 All built in commands.
 Alias expansion.
 Environment variable expansion.
-Error handling.
+Error handling\
-Parser Recursion
+Parser Recursion\
-Single Non-built in command with any variable number of arguments Searching command in path environment variable
+Single Non-built in command with any variable number of arguments\
+Searching command in path environment variable

 Daran;